What's the Difference Between ADD and ADHD?

 • Interrupts others

-• Restlessness (i.e. running about and climbing things that are inappropriate)
+• Restlessness (i.e. running about and climbing inappropriate things)

-As with inattentive ADHD, it’s required you meet six of the above symptoms in order to be diagnosed with the condition.
+As with inattentive ADHD, it’s required you meet six of the above symptoms to be diagnosed with the condition.

 Combined ADHD

-Combined ADHD is simply a combination of inattentive ADHD and hyperactive impulsive ADHD.
-In order to be diagnosed with this type, you must experience 6 symptoms of inattention along with 6 symptoms of hyperactivity and impulsivity.
+Combined ADHD is simply a combination of inattentive ADHD and hyperactive-impulsive ADHD.
+To be diagnosed with this type, you must experience 6 symptoms of inattention and 6 symptoms of hyperactivity.

 ADHD and ADD in Adults

-The symptoms for ADD and ADHD in adults are extremely similar to those present in children.
-However, adults may have less severe symptoms and, therefore, may not present such obvious signs of the condition.
+The symptoms of ADD and ADHD in adults are similar to those present in children.
+However, adults may have less severe symptoms.
+Therefore, they may not present such obvious signs of the condition.

 • Appear lazy, disinterested, and/or forgetful